sachinsu/rssapp/README.md

 					}
 			  }
 		```
-6. To run the application (from 'api' folder), 'honcho start'
+          To run the application (from 'api' folder), 'honcho start'

+    Alternatively, ui folder can be linked ```sudo ln -s ..``` within api folder and application can be run as python app itself.

 Check sample screenshots at https://github.com/sachinsu/rssapp/wiki/Screenshots